 Home detox kits and so-called "rapid detox" should also be discouraged.
 Drug detox isn't a race, it's about meeting a person's needs at every stage of their journey.

 While drug detox is an important step into recovery, many people mistakenly believe it is the same as rehab.
-While they are both necessary when recovering from addiction, there are some key differences between them
+While they are both necessary when recovering from addiction, there are some key differences between them.
+The differences include:

 Involves removing toxins from the body through medically supervised care.
 Care includes minimizing withdrawal symptoms.